-How can people determine their running cadence?
+How can you determine running cadence for beginners?

 A simple cadence check is doing by counting your footfalls on one leg for 30 seconds and multiplying by 2.
-Watches with an accelerometer built in – like Polar watches – can automatically measure that for an athlete.
+Watches with an accelerometer built-in – like Polar watches – can automatically measure that for an athlete.

 Most runners are around the low 80s, and elites are ideally up around 90.